We are proud to support volunteering

 We will discuss the role further with you.
 You will also need to undertake an induction, and training which will be specific to your role.
 For some roles you will also need to have a Disclosure and Barring Service (DBS) check.

-Whilst we are grateful to anyone who expresses an interest in volunteering for us, it may not always be possible to find you a suitable placement, as it will depend on availability, service capacity or the needs of particular customers.
-In these cases we may be able to recommend or signpost you to alternative volunteer opportunities which could be of interest.
+Whilst we are grateful to anyone interested in volunteering for us, it may not always be possible to find you a suitable placement, as it will depend on factors such as

 Other volunteering opportunities

 If there isn’t currently a Somerset Council role that suits your availability or interests, you can use our Register an Interest form to join a waitlist for future opportunities.
 You can also find out more about other volunteering opportunities in Somerset.

 Spark Somerset runs the county-wide volunteer service and can help you find a volunteering opportunity.
 Visit Spark a Change to browse hundreds of opportunities according to your location, interests and availability.

 If you would like to speak to a member of Spark’s volunteer team you can contact them using the following options

 - email firstname.lastname@example.org